ezra-bible-app/ezrabibleapp.net/index.md

 ## Upcoming Features

 Ezra Bible App is currently on a bi-monthly release schedule.
 The next release [1.1](https://github.com/ezra-bible-app/ezra-bible-app/projects/7) is planned for June 2021.
-The feature list is currently under discussion and will be published here once settled.
+Here are some of the most noteworthy upcoming features:

+* Verse detail view with interlinear mode
+* In-tab search that also works on Android
+* Emoji picker for text input fields
+* Install assistant: Module upgrade functionality
+* Locale switch functionality

 <a name="installation"></a>

 ## Installation
 The latest installation packages for Windows, macOS and Linux can be found on [GitHub][latest].
+The Android app is available [in the Play Store]({{ site.playstore_url }}).
 Specific install instructions can be found [on a separate page](/installation).

 [latest]: https://github.com/ezra-bible-app/ezra-bible-app/releases/latest